goruck/all/README.md

 });
 ```

 The existing Alexa skill's schema and utterance database was modified to include three new speech intents, *OccupancyIsIntent*, *PredIsIntent*, and *TrainIsIntent*.
-This code can be found [here](https://github.com/goruck/mall/tree/newstatus/ask).
+This code can be found [here](https://github.com/goruck/all/tree/master/ask).
 When the user's speech triggers it, *OccupancyIsIntent* causes Alexa to return the occupancy prediction generated by the *predict()* thread as explained above, *PredIsIntent* causes Alexa to return the last true prediction, and *TrainIsIntent* associates a particular observation with a pattern using voice (i.e., voice tagging) and then stores it in SimpleDB.

-The existing Lambda Node.js code in [all.js](https://github.com/goruck/mall/blob/newstatus/lambda/all.js) that services the Alexa speech intents was modified to include three new functions to support the new intents.
-A function called [*trainInSession()*](https://github.com/goruck/mall/blob/newstatus/lambda/amzn/trainInSession.js) handles the *TrainIsIntent* intent, the function called *predInSession()* handles the *PredIsIntent* intent, and the function called *anyoneHomeInSession()*, handles the *OccupancyIsIntent* intent.
+The existing [Lambda Node.js code](https://github.com/goruck/all/tree/master/lambda) that services the Alexa speech intents was modified to include three new functions to support the new intents.
+A function called [*trainInSession()*](https://github.com/goruck/all/blob/master/lambda/amzn/trainInSession.js) handles the *TrainIsIntent* intent, the function called *predInSession()* handles the *PredIsIntent* intent, and the function called *anyoneHomeInSession()*, handles the *OccupancyIsIntent* intent.

 Currently, *TrainIsIntent* and *trainInSession()* uses 10 fixed patterns with the mapping to specific paths through the home as shown above.
 This forces the user to remember the mapping during training.
 Although acceptable for test purposes, a more flexible approach is required whereby the user is asked to provide the path name during training or is offered to select a path from a menu in case the path already exists.
 These enhancements will be added in a future revision of the skill.

-The existing thread *msg_io()* in the [Raspberry Pi real-time software](https://github.com/goruck/mall/blob/newstatus/rpi/kprw-server.c) was modified to calculate the timestamped sensor data as described above and the Pi's server was modified to return that along with other information as JSON in response to a command from the Alexa skill running in AWS Lambda.
+The existing thread *msg_io()* in the [Raspberry Pi real-time software](https://github.com/goruck/all/blob/master/rpi/kprw-server.c) was modified to calculate the timestamped sensor data as described above and the Pi's server was modified to return that along with other information as JSON in response to a command from the Alexa skill running in AWS Lambda.
 Using JSON instead of raw text greatly simplifies the Node.js code running in Lambda.

 A simplified flow diagram of voice tagging using the *TrainIsIntent* and *trainInSession()* functionality is shown in the figure below.
 ![train-flow-chart](https://cloud.githubusercontent.com/assets/12125472/17685887/e047bf92-631c-11e6-9c81-8d9390074ada.png)